-Contracting may not always be the preferred way of working for the majority but those who do contract tend to prefer it over permanent work for a number of reasons.
+Contracting may not always be the preferred way of working for the majority of employees, but those who do choose to take on temporary and contract roles often prefer it over permanent work for a number of reasons.

-Although temporary contract work is often associated with no security or progression, which is highly debatable, there are a number of benefits to it that outweigh this idea.
+Although temporary contract work is often associated with a lack of job security, there are a number of benefits to it that outweigh this.

 So what are the reasons why you should consider Temporary, Contract and Interim roles?

 Temporary contractors tend to earn significantly more than a Permanent counterpart for a number of reasons.
 Day rates are the main reason as it includes your NI and your holiday pay within your daily rate.

 Another reason is that of the urgency of some temporary roles which require candidates at short notice with relevant experience to come in and ‘hit the ground running’, which may require a premium on the pay for the right candidate.
 Agency worker Regulations also plays a part in the money being equal to, if not more, than a permanent equivalent.

 Contract jobs allow you to gain great experience and exposure as you aren’t tied down to one business.
 You are able to learn different company styles of working that can be adapted in your next job.